mytja/harmonoid-service/README.md

 This uses [mutagen](https://github.com/quodlibet/mutagen) for adding metadata & album art to the tracks.

-You can use this in your music app if you want.
+You may use this in your music app if you want.

 **This project is strictly intended for personal & non-commercial usage only.
-The project does not support piracy.
 Buy artists' music to support them.**

 ###### 🎶 A track downloaded using this app